DreamWalker0/Haskell/README.md

 # Haskell
-This repo contain sample code in Haskell
+This repo contains sample code in Haskell